In this section

 We are keen to support people considering a career in Speech and Language Therapy, whether in a therapist or assistant role.
 We currently offer a twice-yearly career session to people considering applying for training.
 If you have actually applied for a place at university we will also try and provide you with a session observing a Speech and Language Therapist at work.

-To access any of these sessions please get in touch with Heather Robinson, Professional Lead for Adult Speech and Language Therapy (tel.
-01904 725768 or email firstname.lastname@example.org).
+To access any of these sessions please get in touch with our AHP Professional Lead Team by emailing Therapy.Shadowing@york.nhs.uk

-Further information on Speech and Language Therapy as a career can be found on the Royal College of Speech and Language Therapists website https://www.rcslt.org/ or careers in the NHS https://www.healthcareers.nhs.uk/explore-roles/allied-health-professionals/speech-and-language-therapist
+Further information on Speech and Language Therapy as a career can be found on the Royal College of Speech and Language Therapists website or Careers in the NHS.

 Observation Visit information

-To arrange a visit to the department please contact Heather Robinson, Professional Lead for Adult Speech and Language Therapy (tel.
-01904 725768 or email email@example.com ).
+To arrange a visit to the department please contact our AHP Professional Lead team: Therapy.Shadowing@york.nhs.uk

-We have a high commitment to students undertaking training through local universities, and so are unable to accommodate all requests for observation visits.
-We are only able to offer sessions to people who have applied for a place to study Speech and Language Therapy (Undergraduate or Postgraduate Level).
+We have a high commitment to students undertaking training through local universities, and so we are unable to accommodate all requests for observation visits.
+We are usually able to offer sessions to people who have applied for a place to study Speech and Language Therapy (Undergraduate or Postgraduate Level).

 Specific information about your visit will be sent to you when the session is confirmed.
 The following information will help you plan your visit.